Monteagle Stearns

 Stearns grew up in Carmel, California and in New England.
-In 1943, while at Stanford, he enlisted in the Marine Corps, completed Officer Candidate School and was assigned to the U.S.S.
+In 1943, while at Stanford University, he enlisted in the Marine Corps, completed Officer Candidate School and was assigned to the U.S.S.
 West Virginia.
 Following WWII, he graduated from the College with a degree in English.
 A Foreign Service officer for more than 40 years, he served in Turkey, the Congo, the UK, Laos, as U.S. Ambassador to the Ivory Coast, and three tours in Greece, the last also as ambassador.

 Honors

 In 2014, he was made Grand Commander of the Order of the Phoenix by the president of the Hellenic Republic.

 Death

 Stearns died on May 14, 2016, aged 91, in Belmont, Massachusetts.
 He was survived by his wife of 57 years, Antonia Stearns (née Riddleberger); a sister (Mrs. Mary Lou Roppoli), six children, and eight grandchildren.